 Responsibilities of S.W.A.G.

 • Attend training sessions in August and January.

 • Attend weekly staff meetings and other committee meetings when necessary.

 • Plan, prepare, implement, and participate in campus wide programs for the school year including Take Care Tuesdays and more.

 • Collaborate with the Student Wellness staff to discuss ideas, concerns, problems and teaching techniques.

 • Develop and implement programs on wellness and health awareness.

 • Be a role model through modeling acceptable behavior, and maintain a good awareness of current health issues.

-• Be an advocate for Student Wellness
+• Advocate for Student Wellness.

 Getting involved in S.W.A.G.